How To Turn Off Your Monitor With Keyboard

 Prolong the Life of Your Monitor

-When you leave your computer for an extended period, it’s important to take a few precautions to ensure that it will be in good working order when you return.
+When you leave your computer for an extended period, taking a few precautions is essential to ensure it will be in good working order when you return.
 One of the most important things you can do is to turn off your monitor.

-While it may seem like a small thing, turning off your monitor can help avoid burn-in and extend its lifespan.
+While it may seem small, turning off your monitor can help avoid burn-in and extend its lifespan.